 Average salary: $55,310

-Get rich: Aim for a training and development management position so that you can plan and coordinate training activities and earn an average of $94,360.
-Stretch goal?
-Be in the top 10 percent and bring in an average annual paycheck of $146,820.
+Opportunities: Aim for a training and development management position so that you can plan and coordinate training activities and earn an average of $94,360.

 Is popularity overrated?
 Maybe when it comes to the dentist.
-But popularity pays, particularly when a top 10 bachelor's degree program can set you up on a potentially lucrative career path.
+But popularity pays, particularly when a bachelor's degree program can set you up on one of these career paths.